-On June 3, 2022, Air Transat's President, who combines the positions of President and Chief Executive Officer of Transat, was appointed Air Transat's accountable executive for Transport Canada.
-Safety Management System activities are delegated to the Senior Director, Safety, Quality and Security who reports on the system's performance to the accountable executive and to the Chief Airline Operations Officer, who joined the Corporation on June 1, 2022.
+Since June 3, 2022, Transat's President and Chief Executive Officer is also Air Transat's accountable executive for Transport Canada.
+Safety Management System activities are delegated to the Vice-President, Business Continuity, who reports on the system's performance to the accountable executive and to the Chief Operations Officer.

-In December 2021, Air Transat once again renewed its IOSA certification (IATA Operational Safety Audit).
-Every two years, Air Transat demonstrates its compliance with the IOSA program, which includes approximately 950 strict requirements in the areas of safety and quality management, training, control of flight operations, cabin and flight regulation, maintenance, ground operations, cargo transport and operational safety.
+Air Transat has had the IOSA certification (IATA Operational Safety Audit) since 2007.
+Every two years, Air Transat must demonstrate its compliance with the IOSA program by means of an external audit.
+This program includes approximately 950 strict requirements in the areas of safety and quality management, training, control of flight operations, cabin and flight regulation, maintenance, ground operations, cargo transport and operational safety.
 Through this certification, Air Transat demonstrates its commitment to the highest standards of quality and safety.
+On December 10, 2023, Air Transat's IOSA certification was renewed.